enthought/mayavi/docs/source/mayavi/building_applications.rst

  and Mayavi:

- * :ref:`example_lorenz_ui`: A didactic and simple example that shows how the Lorentz model can be integrated and visualized interactively while changing the model parameters.
+ * :ref:`example_lorenz_ui`: A didactic and simple example that shows how the lorenz model can be integrated and visualized interactively while changing the model parameters.

  * :ref:`example_mayavi_traits_ui`: An example showing how you can mimic